 Improving local infrastructure and transport, along with local planning issues across Fareham, are important priorities for me.
 We need to keep investing in proper travel connections and the services to support people in their work and leisure time.

 The future developments at Welborne and North Whitely have led to concerns regarding traffic on the M27.
 Many local people have complained of journey times from Fareham to Southampton of at least an hour, and up to two hours during busy periods – a journey that takes only 20 minutes without traffic.
-Many of these concerns centre of the Whitely Junction 9 exit, where daily traffic jams and queues extend from the slip road onto the motorway at rush hour times.
+Many of these concerns centre on the Whitely Junction 9 exit, where daily traffic jams and queues extend from the slip road onto the motorway at rush hour times.
 This has been reported travelling both East and West on the motorway to Fareham and Hedge End respectively.

 I know residents are also concerned about Junction 10, particularly in light of the new Welborne development.
 Many have expressed a need for works to the junction to update the infrastructure to ensure a minimal impact from the extra cars that will be using the junction after the development.

 This situation impacts significantly on quality of life and economic productivity, and I believe it is vital that the M27 is updated to prevent the delays that have become an everyday occurrence for many commuters.
-I am continuing to lobby Transport ministers and the local authority to ensure this becomes a priority, and have welcomed the announcement of increased spending on road improvements by the government.
+I am continuing to lobby Transport ministers and the local authority to ensure this becomes a priority, and have welcomed the announcement of increased spending on road improvements by the Government.

 Train and bus connections